-The area\ratio\conf variable defines a confidence function applied to the centroid distance attribute.
+The area_ratio_conf variable defines a confidence function applied to the centroid distance attribute.
 Two objects that are very different in size will have an area ratio that is close to zero.
-For cases like this, the area\ratio\conf variable allows the user to assign less confidence to the measured distance between their centroids.
+For cases like this, the area_ratio_conf variable allows the user to assign less confidence to the measured distance between their centroids.

 '''

-total interest threshold = 0.7;
+total_interest_thresh = 0.7;

 '''

-The total\interest\threshold variable should be set between 0 and 1.
+The total_interest_thresh variable should be set between 0 and 1.
 This threshold is applied to the total interest values computed for each pair of objects.
 Object pairs that have an interest value that is above this threshold will be matched, while those with an interest value that is below this threshold will remain unmatched.
 Increasing the threshold will decrease the number of matches while decreasing the threshold will increase the number of matches.
 By default, the total interest threshold is set to 0.7.

 '''

-print interest threshold = 0.0;
+print interest thresh = 0.0;

 '''

-The print\interest\threshold variable determines which pairs of object attributes will be written to the output object attribute ASCII file.
-The user may choose to set the print\interest\threshold to the same value as the total\interest\threshold, meaning that only object pairs which actually match are written to the output file.
+The print_interest_thresh variable determines which pairs of object attributes will be written to the output object attribute ASCII file.
+The user may choose to set the print_interest_thresh to the same value as the total_interest_thresh, meaning that only object pairs that actually match are written to the output file.
 By default, the print interest threshold is set to zero, meaning that all object pair attributes will be written as long as the distance between the object centroids is less than the max centroid dist variable.